I provide clinical case consultation and supervision to mental health professionals worldwide.

 My approach

-Our patients recreate their problematic relationship patterns with us in the therapy relationship.
+Our patients recreate problematic relationship patterns with us in the therapy relationship.
 Our unavoidable participation in these patterns provides a crucial window into their inner worlds.

 Psychoanalysis and the re-enchantment of psychiatry (Psychiatric Times)